SkynationsMods/MoreBlocks/README.md

 # MoreBlocks
 MoreBlocks is a Mod Project for SkyNations Servers with the aim to provide a greater variety of decorative Blocks and generally Blocks and Items the Players have asked for.
 Comments and ideas go over here: [Sky Nations Forum Thread for this Mod](http://skynations.net/community/viewtopic.php?f=11&t=1009 "Sky Nations Forum Thread for this Mod").
+First release is planned for shortly after the release of patch SkyNations patch 0.99.

 ## Blocks and Items
 ---

 ### Implemented so far:

+Blocks:
 - Decking: Steel, Copper, Titanium, Iron, White Carpet
 - Platform: Titanium, Steel, Iron, Copper
 - Railings: Titanium, Iron